chirenonhive/VimmTV/README.md

 * Truly own the keys to your account with Hive!
 * Unique Ranking system that gives new streamer a fair chance!

 The codebase for VIMM is not currently open source.
-However, this repository will contain open source standalone tools that can be customized and used locally, or even distributed.
+However, this repository will contain open source standalone tools that can be customized and used locally, or redistributed.

 ### [The VIMM Website](https://www.vimm.tv)